18-SP-Web-Design/chapter-0-you-need-to-git-mareyes123/README.md

 1. You can create one empty container and then use git commands to clone repositories and push commits (more flexible and better, but a little harder to learn).
-  a.
-[Creating an ssh
+  1. [Creating an ssh
   key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
-  b.
-[Adding an ssh key to GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
+  1. [Adding an ssh key to GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 Both of these methods will be covered in the first week of class and you will